Cornice: Box cornice

-Box cornices enclose the cornice of the building with what is essentially a long narrow box.
+Box cornices enclose the cornice of the building with what is essentially a long, narrow box.
 A box cornice may further be divided into either the narrow box cornice or the wide box cornice type.
 A narrow box cornice is one in which "the projection of the rafter serves as a nailing surface for the soffit board as well as the fascia trim."
 This is possible if the slope of the roof is fairly steep and the width of the eave relatively narrow.
-A wide box cornice, which is common practice on houses with gentle roof slopes and wide eaves, requires the use of lookouts to give it support and to provide a surface to which to securely attach the soffits.
-Box cornices often have ventilation screens laid over openings cut in the soffits in order to allow air to circulate within the cornice.
+A wide box cornice, a common practice on houses with gentle roof slopes and wide eaves, requires lookouts to support it and provide a surface to attach the soffits securely.
+Box cornices often have ventilation screens laid over openings cut in the soffits to allow air to circulate within the cornice.

 Close cornice

-A close, closed, or snub cornice is one in which there is no projection of the rafters beyond the walls of the building, and therefore no soffit and no fascia.
-This type of cornice is easy to construct, but provides little aid in dispersing water away from the building and is sometimes considered to lack aesthetic value.
+A closed or snub cornice is one in which there is no projection of the rafters beyond the walls of the building and, therefore, no soffit or fascia.
+This type of cornice is easy to construct but provides little aid in dispersing water away from the building and is sometimes considered to lack aesthetic value.

 Open cornice

-In an open cornice, the shape of the cornice is similar to that of a wide box cornice except that both the lookouts and the soffit are absent.
-It is a lower-cost treatment that requires fewer materials, and may even have no fascia board, but lacks the finished appearance of a box cornice.
+In an open cornice, the shape of the cornice is similar to that of a wide box cornice, except that both the lookouts and the soffit are absent.
+It is a lower-cost treatment that requires fewer materials and may even have no fascia board, but it lacks the finished appearance of a box cornice.

 Cavetto cornice

 Ancient Egyptian architectural tradition made special use of large cavetto mouldings as a cornice, with only a short fillet (plain vertical face) above, and a torus moulding (convex semi-circle) below.
-This cavetto cornice is sometimes also known as an "Egyptian cornice", "hollow and roll" or "gorge cornice", and has been suggested to be a reminiscence in stone architecture of the primitive use of bound bunches of reeds as supports for buildings, the weight of the roof bending their tops out.
+This cavetto cornice is sometimes also known as an "Egyptian cornice", "hollow and roll" or "gorge cornice".
+It has been suggested to be a reminiscence in stone architecture of the primitive use of bound bunches of reeds as supports for buildings, the weight of the roof bending their tops out.

 The cavetto cornice, often forming less than a quarter-circle, influenced Egypt's neighbours and as well as appearing in early Ancient Greek architecture, it is seen in Syria and ancient Iran, for example at the Tachara palace of Darius I at Persepolis, completed in 486 BC.
 Inspired by this precedent, it was then revived by Ardashir I (r.
 224–41 AD), the founder of the Sasanian dynasty.

 The cavetto took the place of the cymatium in many Etruscan temples, often painted with vertical "tongue" patterns, and combined with the distinctive "Etruscan round moulding", often painted with scales.
+A typical example may be seen at the reconstructed Etruscan temple at Villa Giulia.

-Additional more-obscure varieties of cornice include the architrave cornice, bracketed cornice, and modillion cornice.
+Additional more obscure varieties of cornice include the architrave cornice, bracketed cornice, and modillion cornice.